How Perps Trading Works

 // Main calculation:

-1. Get the cumulative funding rate from the pool account:
+1. Get the cumulative interest rate from the pool account:

 4. Calculate final borrow fee (USD):

-This code snippet shows an example of calculating a position's borrow fees programatically.
+This code snippet shows an example of calculating a position's borrow fees programmatically.

-The Jupiter Perpetuals platform does not behave like a traditional futures platform where longs pay shorts (or vice-versa) based on the funding rate.
-Instead, the funding rate mechanism takes into account:
+There is no funding rate for Jupiter Perpetuals.
+The Jupiter Perpetuals platform does not behave like a standard futures platform where longs pay shorts (or vice-versa) based on the funding rate, since traders borrow from the JLP which incurs a borrow fee.

 Transaction & Priority Fee